yugr/rust-slides/features/cons/copy-elision/README.md

 Rust does not always perform move/copy elision.

+Rust copies/moves are sife-effect free so it does not need special copy-elision rules like C++.
+So in theory compiler is capable of removing all redundant `memcpy`'s.

-This is actually similar to C++ : code like
+E.g. C++ code like
 ```c++
 #include <utility>